symfony/symfony-docs/contributing/documentation/overview.rst

 You can now read the docs at ``http://127.0.0.1:8080`` (if you use a virtual machine, browse its IP instead of localhost; e.g. ``http://192.168.99.100:8080``).

-If you don't use Docker, follow these other steps to build docs locally:
+If you don't use Docker, follow these steps to build the docs locally:

 #.
 Install `pip`_ as explained in the `pip installation`_ article;